Physiotherapy

 Work Experience

 Being able to demonstrate a good understanding of the depth and breadth of the role of a physiotherapist is essential.
-Candidates often find work experience prior to application in rehabilitation/healthcare/support work/sports coaching, in a paid or voluntary capacity, is helpful in order to demonstrate an informed decision to embark on a career in Physiotherapy.
+Candidates often find work experience prior to application in rehabilitation/healthcare/support work/sports coaching, in a paid or voluntary capacity, is helpful in order to demonstrate an informed decision before embarking on a career in Physiotherapy.
 However, if this isn’t possible you can find out more about the profession by researching online or attending virtual work experience which is now widely available.
-You can also find out more information from the Health and Care Professions Council or Chartered Society of Physiotherapy websites.
+You can also find out more information from the Health and Care Professions Council and the Chartered Society of Physiotherapy websites.

 If English is not your first language, a formal English language test will most likely be required and you will need to achieve the following: